 Our success depends in part on our continued ability to attract, retain and motivate highly qualified management and scientific and technical personnel.
-We are highly dependent upon our Chief Executive Officer, President and Chief Scientific Officer, Chief Medical Officer, and Chief Financial Officer as well as our other employees, advisors, consultants and scientific and clinical collaborators.
-As of the date of this Report, we have nine full-time employees, which may make us more reliant on our individual employees than companies with a greater number of employees.
+We are highly dependent upon our Chief Executive Officer, President and Chief Scientific Officer, Chief Medical Officer, Chief Financial Officer, and Vice President - Corporate Development as well as our other employees, consultants and scientific collaborators.
+As of the date of this Annual Report, we have nine full-time employees, which may make us more reliant on our individual employees than companies with a greater number of employees.
 The loss of services of any of these individuals could delay or prevent the successful development of our product candidates or disrupt our administrative functions.

 Although we have not historically experienced unique difficulties attracting and retaining qualified employees, we could experience such problems in the future.
-For example, competition for qualified personnel in the pharmaceuticals field is intense.
-We will need to hire additional personnel to expand our administrative, research and development and commercial activities.
+For example, competition for qualified personnel in the biotechnology and pharmaceuticals field is intense.
+We will need to hire additional personnel should we elect to expand our research and development and administrative activities.
 We may not be able to attract and retain quality personnel on acceptable terms.